zhullyb/monyhar/monyhar/chrome/chrome_cleaner/README.md

 *  `reporter_branding_path`, `cleaner_branding_path`, `version_path`: Paths to
    resource files that will be used to populate the VERSIONINFO of the executables.
-   * By default these identify as The Chromium Authors.
+   * By default these identify as The Monyhar Authors.
 When `is_internal_chrome_cleaner_build` is set, these are overridden to identify as Google.
    * To ship a customized version of the tool, override these to point